Ready to maximize profits and optimize operations for your dispensary?

 - Monitor trends with detailed insights into sales patterns over any given time frame.

 - Discover how many days of inventory you have left at current sales velocity.

 Rely on accurate, real-time data to make expensive, important decisions for your dispensary operation.

 This data enables retailers to effectively plan their inventory, purchase new products efficiently, streamline account balances and stay informed of all aspects of their cannabis retail operation.

-6. Monitor thresholds, low inventory values and expiration dates:
+Monitor thresholds, low inventory values and expiration dates

-It’s important that you remain aware of how much stock needs replenishment.
-This should be at any given moment as well as projected out into future dates in order for you to never run out unexpectedly.
-Instead, preemptively restock according to customer demand patterns or other metrics that fit your unique situation best.
+It’s important that you are always aware of what inventory needs replenishment.
+This should be at any given moment, or projected out into future dates in order for you to never run out unexpectedly.
+Preemptively restock according to customer demand patterns or other metrics that fit your cannabis dispensary best.